SukeLuo/SukeLuo.github.io/dataviz3.md

 ## 2. Sketch
 Based on the critique above, I redesign the visualization as below:

 ![](/sketch1.jpg)
-In this sketch, I put
+In this sketch, I put two different data into separate graph,

 ## 3. Test the Solution

 ![](/sketch2.jpg)

 ## 4. Revised Data Visualization